-- 1. What are the relative roles of product planning and marketing and how should marketing integrate with the development teams?
-Is it useful to have product planning playing an intermediary role? - 2.
-How does marketing function in a 12/24 system where resources just get stretched too thin to track both the marketing of the current version AND the development of two new versions? - 3.
-With customers looking for us to 'make it all work together' and expecting a more unified strategy and product line, how can Marketing and Development drive their own businesses and yet still integrate well (and easily) with other divisions? - 4.
-How can product marketing support the customer units and the field without getting into situations where we are duplicating functions and pretending to be experts in other people's areas?
+- What are the relative roles of product planning and marketing and how should marketing integrate with the development teams?
+Is it useful to have product planning playing an intermediary role? - How does marketing function in a 12/24 system where resources just get stretched too thin to track both the marketing of the current version AND the development of two new versions? - 3.
+With customers looking for us to "make it all work together" and expecting a more unified strategy and product line, how can Marketing and Development drive their own businesses and yet still integrate well (and easily) with other divisions? - 4.
+How can product marketing support the customer units and the field without getting into situations where we are duplicating functions and pretending to be experts in other people's areas? - 5. >>>view us as customers????
+Not as dumb functionaries???